-UAE The UAE set out to become 'one of the best countries in the world' and outlined its vision to do so by the Golden Jubilee of the Union, in 2021.
-Competitive Knowledge Economy - innovation, research, science, and technology will form the pillars of a knowledge-based, highly productive, and competitive economy.
-Sustainable Environment and Infrastructure - ensure sustainable development while preserving the environment.
-Besides the UAE Centennial 2071 plan, several programs and initiatives focus on economic growth and diversification: UAE Policy for Advanced Industries, Emirates Blockchain Strategy 2021, Science, Technology and Innovation Policy.
-National Strategy for Advanced Innovation.
 Open for Business - Increase FDI, develop sophisticated digital infrastructure that is integral to advanced industrial activities, and increase the contribution of modern retail trade and e-commerce.
 Leveraging Unique Position - build out a logistics hub and integrate regionally and internationally.
-Strategy 2051, National Advanced Sciences Agenda 2031, UAE Energy Strategy 2050, National Climate Change of the UAE 2017-2050, UAE Water Security Strategy 2036, UAE Strategy for the Fourth Industrial Revolution, UAE Strategy for Artificial Intelligence, and the UAE Centennial 2071.
-UAE Golden Jubilee of the Union, in 2021.
+UAE The UAE set out to become 'one of the best countries in the world' and outlined its vision to do so by the Golden Jubilee of the Union, in 2021.
 Competitive Knowledge Economy - innovation, research, science, and technology will form the pillars of a knowledge-based, highly productive, and competitive economy.
 Sustainable Environment and Infrastructure - ensure sustainable development while preserving the environment.
-Besides the UAE Centennial 2071 plan, several programs and initiatives focus on economic growth and diversification: UAE Policy for Advanced Industries, Emirates Blockchain Strategy 2021, Science, Technology and Innovation Policy, National Strategy for Advanced Innovation, National Food Security Strategy 2051, National Advanced Sciences Agenda 2031, UAE Energy Strategy 2050, National Climate Change of the UAE 2017-2050, UAE Water Security Strategy 2036, UAE Strategy for the Fourth Industrial
+Besides the UAE Centennial 2071 plan, several programs and initiatives focus on economic growth and diversification: UAE Policy for Advanced Industries, Emirates Blockchain Strategy 2021, Science, Technology and Innovation Policy, National Strategy for Advanced Innovation, National Food Security Strategy 2051, National Advanced Sciences Agenda 2031, UAE Energy Strategy 2050, National Climate Change of the UAE 2017-2050, UAE Water Security Strategy 2036, UAE Strategy for the Fourth Industrial Revolution, UAE Strategy for Artificial Intelligence, and the UAE Centennial 2071.
+Courses FLL CCC Dialogue on Fornamia Diversification Project FFAC Furences Union FLL